 The National Weather Service has continued until June 5, 2018 the flood warning for the Pend Oreille watershed in Northern Idaho and Northeastern Washingon.
 For details see https://forecast.weather.gov/showsigwx.php?warnzone=IDZ001&warncounty=IDC017&firewxzone=IDZ101&local_place1=Sandpoint%20ID&product1=Flood+Warning&lat=48.2767&lon=-116.552.

 Networks are required by CMS to track the status of facility operations and patient access to treatment during emergency events.
-If the operations of your facility, or ability for patients to have access to dialysis are impacted by emergency events of any kind, please let your Network know right away.
-For Network 16, contact Lisa Hall at LHall@nw16.esrd.net or 206-923-0714.
-We also ask that you fill out and submit the Network Disaster Reporting Form, which you can find at https://nwrn.org/files/E/Interruptions.pdf.
+If the operations of your facility, or ability for patients to have access to dialysis are impacted by emergency events, please let your Network know right away.
+Contact Ashley Thomsen at 206-923-0714 or by email at firstname.lastname@example.org.
+The Network office is closed on weekends, but we monitor phones remotely, so leave a message.
+We also ask that you fill out and submit the Network 16 Disaster Reporting Form, at https://nwrn.org/files/E/Interruptions.pdf.

 CDC will present a free June 5, 2018 CE webinar on The Psychology of a Crisis, addressing how people process information differently during a crisis, psychological barriers to communication that tend to emerge in crises, factors that impact perception of risk, and how to build trust to communicate more effectively.
 For information and registration see https://emergency.cdc.gov/cerc/training/webinar_20180605.asp.